cimranm/seqscribe/README.md

 - Handle 'frameshifts' -- user can specify offset for codon reads (remainder is untranslated / deleted)
+- Handle invalid sequences (i.e. non-IUPAC recognised symbols)
-- Handle whitespace in sequence
+- Handle (preserve) whitespace in sequence
 - turn into executable
 - add installer
 - Support options for different codon tables (command line flag to use in-built one; can add custom ones)